webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Arc-Spray.md

 ---
 aliases:
 - Arc Spray
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/3
-  - Abilitiesction
+- Ability/Tier/High
-points:
-  - 3 Speed
+- Ability/Pool/Speed
-type:
-  - Action
+- Ability/Categories/Special-Attack
 ---

-# Arc Spray
+## Arc Spray

-**Points**: 3 Speed points
+>3  Speed
-**Type**: Action

 If a weapon has the ability to fire rapid shots without reloading (usually called a rapid-fire weapon, such as a crank crossbow), you can fire your weapon at up to three targets (all next to one another) at once.
 Make a separate attack roll against each target.
 Each attack is hindered.
+Action.